Deadman (character): Brightest Day

-In the 2010–11 miniseries Brightest Day, Deadman discovers that his white power ring can restore the dead to life, and begins to acclimate to living again, including exercising self-preservational habits, though he expresses reservations about being alive again.
+In the 2010–11 miniseries Brightest Day, Deadman discovers that his white ring can resurrect others.
+He begins to acclimate to living again, including exercising self-preservational habits, but expresses reservations about being alive again.
 As he attempts to learn what his mission on Earth is, he teams up with Hawk and Dove.
 Deadman learns that he will cross paths with the person the Entities chose to guard the Earth.
 The Entity also instructs Deadman to embrace life and those around him, as he led a selfish life in his previous one, realizing the value of others only after he died.
 In learning to appreciate his new life, Deadman realizes that he and Dove have fallen in love, and reconnects with his grandfather.

-The Entity also tells Deadman that when Nekron attacked Earth, the contamination of his presence on the planet manifested itself in the form of a "dark avatar" who will try to destroy the Star City forest, which is the key to saving Earth's soul.
-The Entity reveals that Earth's savior is Alec Holland, and the "dark avatar" is a corrupted Swamp Thing, which once thought that it was Holland, but now believes itself to be Nekron.
-In the forest, Captain Boomerang throws one of his deadly boomerangs at Dove, but it impacts Deadman instead.
-As his dying act, he gives his white power ring to Holland, transforming him into a new Swamp Thing, who destroys the corrupted, original Swamp Thing.
-Unable to return to life, Deadman and Dove, heartbroken at being denied a happy life now that he can never again be resurrected, share an emotional farewell.
+The Entity also tells Deadman that when Nekron attacked Earth, he created a "dark avatar" who will try to destroy the Star City forest and Earth's soul.
+The Entity reveals that Earth's savior is Alec Holland, and the "dark avatar" is a corrupted Swamp Thing.
+After Captain Boomerang accidentally kills Deadman, he gives his power ring to Holland, transforming him into a new Swamp Thing who kills the original.

 The New 52

-In The New 52, Deadman's origins are rebooted in the initial run of DC Universe Presents, a new anthology book.
-After living a selfish life as Boston Brand, he is forced to possess people as Deadman following his assassination, to set problems in their lives right, so he can avoid an eternity in Hell.
-He also features as a member of the Justice League Dark, a new team of DC's more supernatural characters.
-Deadman uses his possession talents to help take down various supernatural threats, such as Dr. Mist and Faust Sr. Despite their earlier claim, he and Dove try to rekindle their love.
-However, their attempt fails miserably as Deadman insists on carrying on their relationship forward using borrowed bodies, while Dove shows disdain and repulsion to the idea.
+In The New 52 continuity reboot, Deadman's origins are reimagined in the initial run of the anthology series DC Universe Presents.
+After living a selfish life as Boston Brand, he is forced to possess people as Deadman following his assassination to solve their problems and avoid being sent to Hell.
+He also features as a member of the supernatural team, Justice League Dark.
+Deadman uses his possession talents to help take down various supernatural threats, such as Doctor Mist and Felix Faust.
+Despite their earlier claim, he and Dove try to rekindle their love.
+However, their attempt fails as Deadman insists on carrying on their relationship forward using borrowed bodies, while Dove shows disdain and repulsion to the idea.
 Furthermore, by helping out June Moone, they both gain the enmity of a crazed Enchantress.